 Clark grabs onto the chain and hurls him down into a building.
 After he recovers, Lobo whistles for his Space Hog before pursuing Kent while firing an otherworldly gun.
 A brief chase ensues before Lobo takes out another weapon and fires several alien beings that manage to latch onto Kent and attempt to shock him.
 Fortunately, he uses his Heat Vision to disintegrate these creatures.

-Lobo tries to fire back, but Clark manages to ram into him and forces the bounty hunter into a construction sight, though not without accidentally causing some collateral damage along the way.
+Lobo tries to fire back, but Clark manages to ram into him and forces the bounty hunter into a construction site, though not without accidentally causing some collateral damage along the way.
 Lobo then tells Kent that he’s the last surviving Kryptonian within the whole universe.
 As such, there’s a massive bounty on him.
 As Clark exclaims that he’ll have to be brought in alive, Lobo discreetly takes out a small explosive before he kicks it over to Kent and detonates it.
 Fortunately, Clark survived the blast with only his outfit getting mostly damaged.

 Lobo then takes out a blade-shooting gattling gun and fires away, yet Kent is able to disarm him.
 From there, they engage each other in a brief scuffle before Clark decides to move the fight to a different location.